LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Methodology

-The RTX~4050 laptop serves the model via vLLM on Ubuntu with PyTorch backend and CUDA 12.1.
-GPU power, utilisation, and temperature are logged via \texttt{nvidia-smi} at 100~ms intervals.
-All runs were conducted on battery under OS power management, which imposes a soft sustained power ceiling near 35~W, approximately 45\% of the GPU's rated 75~W TGP.
-Reported throughput therefore represents battery-throttled performance.
+The RTX~4050 laptop serves the model via vLLM with the PyTorch backend on CUDA 12.1; \texttt{nvidia-smi} logs GPU power, utilisation, and temperature at 100~ms. Runs were conducted on battery, which imposes a sustained power ceiling near 35~W (${\sim}45\%$ of the 75~W TGP), so reported throughput is battery-throttled.

 $^\dagger$Acer Nitro V RTX~4050 laptop GPU TGP is 75~W (60~W base + 15~W Dynamic Boost).
 Benchmarks conducted on battery; sustained inference power was observed at $\sim$34~W.

 $^\S$System idle power $\sim$15~W; GPU idle power $\sim$2~W per \texttt{nvidia-smi}.